gdbroman/broman.blog/_posts/2021/2021-01-27-be-opinionated.md

 Speak absolutely in the abstract, all else is cowardice.

 Open-minded is not the same as spineless.
-Rather be proven wrong, than not at all.
-Have convictions, or you can’t win - nor know when to rethink.
+Rather be proven wrong than not at all.

 Not hedging your opinions is also more fun.
 Comedians are well aware of this, and some use it as a gimmick.
 For instance, everyone gets that Bill Burr is not *actually* misogynistic when he shits on feminism or whatever.